Singapore's Role for ASEAN's Portfolio Investment: Discussions

-Figure \ref{fig:res-nat-top10-source2} shows the top 10 changes in each ASEAN member's investment after the restatement (ASEAN members are highlighted in blue).
-We can see that Singapore records by far the largest changes but for all ASEAN countries the restatement increases investment in China and the US and decreases investment in tax-haves such as the Cayman Island, Singapore, Hong Kong, and the Netherlands.
-This suggests that there is a significant amount of investment from ASEAN in Chinese and American companies located in those tax-havens outside China and the US such as Singapore's investment in Chinese companies in the Cayman Island and Hong Kong (e.g.~Alibaba Group Holding Ltd. and Tencent Holdings Ltd.).
-We estimate that roughly 50 billion USD out of Singapore's portfolio investment of 70 billion USD on a residency basis in the Cayman Islands and Hong Kong is in Chinese companies.\footnote{If we assume that the entire drop in Singapore's investment in Hong Kong (20 billion USD) and in the Cayman Islands (30 billion USD) is due to investment in Chinese companies, we get roughly 50 billion USD.} Next to Singapore, Malaysia records the largest changes.
+Next to Singapore, Malaysia records the largest changes.
 Malaysia's investment after the restatement falls the largest in Singapore (see Malaysia in Figure \ref{fig:res-nat-top10-source2}).
 This shows that Singapore is the largest host of Malaysia's investment in multinational companies outside their home countries.
 On the other hand, Malaysia's investment after the restatement rises the largest in China (see Malaysia in Figure \ref{fig:res-nat-top10-source2}) suggesting that Malaysia invests a significant amount in Chinese companies residing in Singapore (see Figure \ref{fig:restatement-example}).
-We estimate that roughly 2 billion USD out of Malaysia's total portfolio investment of 25 billion USD on a residency basis in Singapore in 2017 is in Chinese companies.\footnote{If we assume that Malaysia invests in Chinese companies in Hong Kong, the Caymand Islands and Singapore and that most of the drop in Malaysia's investment in Hong Kong (2.5 billion USD) and two thirds of the drop in the Cayman Islands (1 billion USD) is due to investment in Chinese companies, we get roughly 2 billion USD ($5.5-2.5-1=2$).}
+We estimate that roughly 2 billion USD out of Malaysia's total portfolio investment of 25 billion USD on a residency basis in Singapore in 2017 are in Chinese companies.\footnote{If we assume that Malaysia invests in Chinese companies in Hong Kong, the Caymand Islands and Singapore and that most of the drop in Malaysia's investment in Hong Kong (2.5 billion USD) and two thirds of the drop in the Cayman Islands (1 billion USD) is due to investment in Chinese companies, we get roughly 2 billion USD ($5.5-2.5-1=2$).}